Social Media Crisis

 Affiliate Marketing

-Affiliate Marketing is a performance-based marketing strategy where businesses reward affiliates for driving traffic or sales through the affiliate's marketing efforts.
+Affiliate Marketing is a performance-based marketing strategy where businesses reward affiliates for driving traffic or sales to their products through the affiliate's marketing efforts.